daviddengcn/gosl/README.md

 -------
 1. Pure Go language.
 No need to learn a new script language.
 1. Pre-imported packages and pre-defined functions make it easy to code.
 1. Seamless integration with the Go project.
-E.g. can easily load configuratio or data file from the Go project.
+E.g. can easily load configuration or data file from the Go project.
 1. Running efficiency same as Go, much faster than Python.

 Example